Redesign of library guides website

 • Participants using Version B experienced a 67% success rate on mobile and desktop across all 5 tasks

-• Each participant used the top navigation menu for 2 or 3 out of 5 tasks; of these, the participants averaged 1-2 more clicks than Version A participants to complete the task and some tasks were not completed
+• Each participant used the top navigation menu for 2 or 3 out of 5 tasks; of these, the participants averaged 1-2 more clicks than Version A participants to complete the same task and some tasks were left incomplete

 • Two participants asked what “the difference is between this website and the Main Library website”